ActiveSolution/introduction-to-git/exercise-3-making-a-pull-request/README.md

 3. `commit` your changes.

+4. `push` your feature branch.

-4. Go to Azure DevOps and create a new `pull request` from your feature `branch`.
+5. Go to Azure DevOps and create a new `pull request` from your feature `branch`.

-5. Approve the `pull request`, optionally delete the feature `branch` when prompted.
+6. Approve and Complete the `pull request`, optionally delete the feature `branch` when prompted.

-6. Go to your Azure DevOps repository and verify that your changes are now in the `master` branch.
+7. Go to your Azure DevOps repository and verify that your changes are now in the `master` branch.

-7. Go to your local repository and `pull` the latest changes from the `master` branch.
+8. Go to your local repository and `pull` the latest changes from the `master` branch.